williampepple1/Backend-API-Laravel/README.md

 one can only be able to login and register without authentication

 # Actions
+if You want to start the server, download the folder containing the source code, check into the directory through your terminal and ru  the following code: php artisan serve

 Under the routes folder, in the api.php file, there are the routes which show the specific HTTP requests which when triggered in softwares like Insomnia or Postman will perform the requests demanded in the assessment.

 # Further explanations

 for the Middleware Authentication, Sanctum was used, two controllers were generated manually: UserController and AuthController.
 AuthController was used for registering and logging in users, while UserController was used for Updating, Fetching User Details and Deleting Users.